Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

-Firstly, we briefly discuss the preliminary data of the $\Lambda_{c}^{+}/D^{0}$ ratio at LHC in central and forward rapidity regions and some existing theoretical predictions.
-The preliminary data of $\Lambda_{c}^{+}/D^{0}$ ratio in central rapidity region ($-0.96<y<0.04$) in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV \cite{Norman:2017ocd}, solid squares, are shown in Fig. \ref{fig5}(a).
-Here, the data of $pp$ collisions at midrapidity ($|y|<0.5$) at $\sqrt{s}=7$ TeV, open circles, are also shown as another reference of the ratio at LHC energies, which are consistent with the data of $p$-Pb collisions.
-These data show the ratio $\Lambda_{c}^{+}/D^{0}$ at LHC energies reaches about 0.5 in $p_{T}$ range ($2\lesssim p_{T}\lesssim5$ GeV) and seems to decrease with the $p_{T}$ as $p_{T}\gtrsim2$ GeV.
+Firstly, we briefly discuss the experimental data of the $\Lambda_{c}^{+}/D^{0}$ ratio at LHC in central and forward rapidity regions and some existing theoretical predictions.
+The data of $\Lambda_{c}^{+}/D^{0}$ ratio in central rapidity region $-0.96<y<0.04$ in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV \cite{Acharya:2017kfy}, solid squares, are shown in Fig. \ref{fig5}(a).
+Here, the data of $pp$ collisions at midrapidity ($|y|<0.5$) at $\sqrt{s}=7$ TeV, open circles, are also shown and are consistent with the data of $p$-Pb collisions, which implies the similarity of charm quark hadronization in $pp$ and $p$-Pb collisions at LHC energies \cite{Song:2018tpv}.
+These data show the ratio $\Lambda_{c}^{+}/D^{0}$ at LHC energies reaches about 0.5 in $p_{T}$ range ($2\lesssim p_{T}\lesssim5$ GeV/$c$) and seems to decrease with the $p_{T}$ as $p_{T}\gtrsim2$ GeV/$c$.
 The predictions from popular event generators PYTHIA8 \cite{Sjostrand:2007gs}, DIPSY \cite{Bierlich:2014xba}, and HERWIG \cite{Bahr:2008pv} are also shown in Fig. \ref{fig5}(a) with different kinds of lines.
 These event generators adopt the string or cluster fragmentation to describe the hadronization.
 We see that predictions of DIPSY, HERWIG and PYTHIA8 without color re-connection give the $\Lambda_{c}^{+}/D^{0}$ ratio of about 0.1 which is significantly smaller than the data and give a slightly increasing tendency with $p_{T}$.
 Considering the color re-connection effects in PYTHIA8 \cite{Christiansen:2015yqa} can increase the ratio up to about 0.3 and give the decreasing tendency with $p_{T}$.
 In Fig. \ref{fig5}(b), the preliminary data of $\Lambda_{c}^{+}/D^{0}$ ratio in forward rapidity region $1.5<y<4.0$ in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV are shown.
-The data in forward rapidity region show the $\Lambda_{c}^{+}/D^{0}$ ratio in $p_{T}$ range ($2\lesssim p_{T}\lesssim5$ GeV) is about 0.36 which is smaller than that in central rapidity region.
-The data show the $\Lambda_{c}^{+}/D^{0}$ ratio decreases with $p_{T}$ as $p_{T}\gtrsim3$ GeV but the first data point at 2.5 GeV is relatively smaller than the peak and therefore may indicate the possible decrease of the ratio at smaller $p_{T}.$ NLO theoretical predictions \cite{Lansberg:2016deg,Shao:2015vga} with parton distribution functions EPS09LO, EPS09NLO and nCTEQ15 are shown in Fig.\ref{fig5}(b) as different kinds of lines, which have the proper magnitude for the ratio in $p_{T}$ range ($2\lesssim p_{T}\lesssim5$ GeV) but give the slightly increasing tendency with $p_{T}$.
+The data in forward rapidity region show the $\Lambda_{c}^{+}/D^{0}$ ratio in $p_{T}$ range ($2\lesssim p_{T}\lesssim5$ GeV/$c$) is about 0.36 which is smaller than that in central rapidity region.
+The data show the $\Lambda_{c}^{+}/D^{0}$ ratio decreases with $p_{T}$ as $p_{T}\gtrsim3$ GeV/$c$ but the first data point at 2.5 GeV/$c$ is relatively smaller than the peak and therefore may indicate the possible decrease of the ratio at smaller $p_{T}.$ NLO theoretical predictions \cite{Lansberg:2016deg,Shao:2015vga} with parton distribution functions EPS09LO, EPS09NLO and nCTEQ15 are shown in Fig.\ref{fig5}(b) as different kinds of lines, which have the proper magnitude for the ratio in $p_{T}$ range ($2\lesssim p_{T}\lesssim5$ GeV/$c$) but give the slightly increasing tendency with $p_{T}$.